Somatic Symptom Disorder - Somatic Symptom Disorder - MSD Manual Consumer Version

 Spend an excessive amount of time and energy on the symptoms or health concerns

-To determine whether symptoms are due to a physical disorder, doctors do a thorough examination and often do tests.

-Somatic symptom disorder can be distinguished from similar mental health disorders by its persistent symptoms and the accompanying excessive thoughts and worries about the symptoms.
+Somatic symptom disorder can be distinguished from similar mental health conditions because a person has persistent symptoms and accompanying excessive thoughts and worries about the symptoms.

-This disorder may be missed in older people because certain symptoms, such as fatigue or pain, are considered part of aging or because worry about symptoms is considered understandable in older people, who usually have several medical problems and take many medications.
+This disorder may be missed in older adults because certain symptoms, such as fatigue or pain, are considered part of aging or because worry about symptoms is considered understandable in older adults, especially those who have several medical problems and take many medications.

 Treatment of Somatic Symptom Disorder